mhollfelder/docker-xmc-build-environment/README.md

 # Embedded development environment for XMC with Docker

-It sounds simple, but we are compiling C and C++ files OS independently to binaries for your ARM Cortex-M microcontroller here using Docker!
+It sounds simple, but we are compiling source files OS independently to binaries for your ARM Cortex-M microcontroller here using Docker!

 ## Intro